mbhulin/OrientTutorialSimple/unit_tests.md

 ```

 First make sure that the new course is not yet in the database.
 To do that query the database for the number of records with Subject equals "TestCourseOk".
 SQL is used for this query.
-You can execute SQL queries using the ```command ()``` method of the database connection.
+You can execute SQL queries using the ``command ()`` method of the database connection.
+Provide the SQL-string as OSQLSynchQuery object.
+Since the result is always an Iterable of vertices or edges, even if you expect a number as you would do in this case, you have to iterate the result and retrieve the number with ``getProperty ("hits")``.

+Then insert the new course with valid data.
+You can set all the data inside the ```addVertex()``` method.

+Try to retrieve the newly created course and assert that the query returns 1 as the number of hits this time.

+Finally delete the test course.
+This gives you the possibility to run the test again and again.

+### Run the Test
-* Start the [OrientDB server](http://orientdb.com/docs/last/Tutorial-Run-the-server.html).
+Start the [OrientDB server](http://orientdb.com/docs/last/Tutorial-Run-the-server.html).
 Then run your test class.
-To do this right click on *LocationTests.java* in the Eclipse package explorer.
+To do so right click on *CourseTests.java* in the Eclipse package explorer.
 In the pop up menu choose *Run As* > *JUnit Test*.
 All tests should succeed.

-You can download both Java files, *CreateDBSchema.java* and *LocationTests.java*, as [ZIP-Archive here](RobotWorldModel_V1.zip).